The Information Zone - Page 2

 • Second marking / moderation reports

-A comprehensive system of assessment and moderation of trainee work is in place to satisfy all internal and external requirements.
+A very comprehensive system of assessment and moderation of trainee work is in place to satisfy all internal and external requirements.
 Each centre has a clear schedule of assessment deadlines, and these feed in to the university requirements for an annual Examination Board and Resubmission board.
-Moderation and second marking of trainee work ensures consistency across centres, and the capacity to highlight and act on any causes for concern.
-Moderation and second marking reports contribute to an award leader report to each centre after each examination board, and action points are taken up by the course team, and monitored by Field Affiliates when they visit.
+Moderation and second marking of trainee work is exceptionally thorough and rigorous, ensures consistency across centres, recognises and shares success, and highlights and plans action on causes for concern.
+Moderation and second marking reports contribute to an award leader summary report to all centres after each examination board, and action points are shared at Course Managers' Meetings, taken up by the course team, and monitored during visits.

 Results

-• Reports to each partner college regarding student work sampled
+• Moderation Reports to each partner college about student work sampled.

-There is one external examiner for the LL awards, who is a practitioner on a similar programme at another university.
-He attends our annual Examination Board, spending the day before the board sampling trainee work.
+There is one external examiner for the LL awards, who is an experienced practitioner on similar programme at another university.
+They attend our annual Examination Board, spending the day before the board sampling trainee work.
 There is also an opportunity during the day of the Examination Board for the course team to meet with the external examiner.
-From 2006/7 annual external examiner activity has included a visit to at least one college, (Weston College in 2007), to observe teaching on the awards, sample trainee work and meet with staff and trainees.
-All centres will be visited in this manner on a rotating basis.
+In 2010/11 annual external examiner activity included a visit to one college, (Wiltshire), to observe teaching on the awards, sample trainee work and meet with staff and trainees.
+All centres are visited in this manner on a rotating basis.

 Results